techwise-technologies/tsuki-dev/README.md

 ## CloudFlare ?

 CloudFlare Secures and Ensures the Reliability of your External-Facing resources such as Websites, APIs, and Applications.
-It Protects your Internal resources such as Behind-the-Firewall Applications, Teams, and Devices.
+It Protects your Internal resources such as Behind-the-Firewall Applications, Teams and Devices.
 And it is your Platform for Developing Globally-Scalable Applications.

 More information at: https://www.cloudflare.com/

 ### Caddy v2?

-Caddy v2 is a powerful, enterprise-ready, open source Reverse Proxy with automatic HTTPS written in Go
+Caddy v2 is a powerful, enterprise-ready, open source Reverse Proxy with automatic HTTPS written in Go.

 Caddy v2 simplifies your infrastructure.
 It takes care of TLS Management & Termination, OCSP Stapling, Reverse Proxying & Ingress, Web Application Firewall, Lossless Compression (brotli) and more.